kenoss/command-chain/README.md

 ### Keyword `:loop`

-Key word `:loop` indicates following items constitute a loop.
+Key word `:loop` indicates following items of this keyword constitute a loop.

 config: